CORNISH_Logo_TypeOnly

 Jack DeLap

-Jack DeLap is a professor, ecologist, and fine artist deeply committed to education, research, and the nexus of art and science to amplify our understanding of humans and the natural world.
-A member of the American Association for the Advancement of Science and American Ornithologists Society, he has co-authored journal articles on a range of […]
+Dr. Jack DeLap is a professor, ecologist, and fine artist deeply committed to education, research, and the nexus of art and science to amplify our understanding of humans and the natural world.
+A member of the American Association for the Advancement of Science and American Ornithologists Society, he has co-authored journal articles on a range […]

 Jenn Huff